wyingtian/P3-Developer-s-Best-Friends/readme.md

 <https://youtu.be/https://youtu.be/bGUZ0cvMBkQ/>

 ## Description
-This is a web application that contains three tools
+This is a web application that contains three tools.

 1. generate lorem text
 2. generate random user
 3. generate a xkcd password.